-You and your classmates come to this course with a variety of backgrounds and interests.
-Most of you plan to be professionals in a biological, technical, or allied health field.
-Knowledge of chemistry is essential to a true understanding of everything from DNA replication to drug discovery to nutrition to engineering.
+In view of the diverse backgrounds and interests of our readers, most of whom plan to be professionals in a biological, technical, or allied health field, it is suggested that a true understanding be attained of everything from DNA replication to drug discovery to nutrition to engineering.
 Indeed, the chemical properties and principles you learn in this course will pervade almost every aspect of your private and professional lives.
 In this text, we provide you with both the principles and applications of chemistry that will help you in your professional practice and enrich your everyday life as well.

-1.2 Bonding in Organic Compound
+1.2 Bonding in Organic Compounds